-- There are several fitness classes available within the city's Wellness and leisure centres for those children and young people under the age of 16
+- There are several fitness classes available within the city's Wellness and leisure centres for those children and young people under the age of 16.

-- The Lifestyle Activity and Food (LAF) Programme has been developed with the aim of supporting children and families to adopt and maintain healthier lifestyle choices.
+- The Lifestyle Activity and Food Programme has been developed with the aim of supporting children and families to adopt and maintain healthier lifestyle choices.
 This is achieved through fun and interactive group sessions, which provide healthy eating advice and the opportunity to be physically active.
-From May 2010 to March 2011, 281 referrals have been received from GP's and school nurses
+From May 2010 to March 2011, 281 referrals have been received from GP's and school nurses.

 - For those young people between the ages of 16-19 there are several programmes available including:

 - Mums on the Move

 - Wellness Walking Programme

 - Active Sunderland Project

-- Cvcle Sunderland
+- Cycle Sunderland

 - Exercise Referral and Weight Management Programme

 - Specialist Weight Management Service

-- Maternity Lifestyle Programme.
+- Maternity Lifestyle Programme

-In the coming year, 2011/12, the Active Sunderland Board will focus on the following activities:
+In the coming year, 2011/12, the Active Sunderland Board intends to: